From Medicare premiums to cable TV bills, many fees rise over time. And credit card late fees are no exception.

 In fact, federal law allows for certain credit card costs to change as often as annually.

-For 2019, the threshold for the following credit card fees will rise:
+For 2022, the maximum amount that financial companies can charge for the following credit card fees are increasing:

 Why credit card fees rise

-Under federal law, the U.S. Consumer Financial Protection Bureau (CFPB) calculates credit card late fee limits annually based on the Consumer Price Index, which serves as a measure of inflation.
-So, these limits can change as often as every year.
+Under federal law, the U.S. Consumer Financial Protection Bureau (CFPB) calculates credit card late fee limits annually based on the Consumer Price Index, which is one of the federal government’s main measures of inflation.
+So, late fee limits can change as often as every year.

 These limits apply to open-end consumer credit accounts, not credit accounts that are secured by a home.